ayojs/ayo/VALUES.md

 Documentation, long-term support, translations and localizations, package management, libuv, v8 and Chakra, builds/ops, testing and its infrastructure, hardware and IoT, Android, streams, community events, facilitation, moderation and education.
 These and more are all concerns that can be handled separately and by members who might be much better qualified for their individual tasks than a central decision body.

 Ayo.js wants to go further than Node Core did in spreading responsibility across the project, so everyone can focus and specialize better than before.
-They should be able to organize and manage their own subprojects in a way that is effective and efficient for their individual unique needs.
+Contributors should be able to organize and manage their own subprojects in a way that is effective and efficient for their individual unique needs.

 ## Humans are more important than red tape.